Statistics (STAT)

 STAT 351 Mathematical Statistics II3 Credits

-This course is a continuation of STAT 350 Mathematical Statistics I. This course is a calculus-based theoretical study of point estimators by method of moments and maximum likelihood, confidence intervals, hypothesis testing, simple linear regression, analysis of variance, and nonparametric methods.
+Calculus-based continuation of STAT 350: Mathematical Statistics I. Topics include theoretical study of point estimators by method of moments and maximum likelihood, confidence intervals, hypothesis testing, simple linear regression, analysis of variance, and nonparametric methods.
 Additional topics may include experimental design, quality control, multiple linear regression, and survival analysis.

 Prerequisites: STAT 350.